 What Is Adaptive Wear and Why It Matters

-Adaptive clothing and shoes are designed to make everyday tasks like getting dressed and walking safer and easier for people with limited mobility, dexterity, or balance.
-And this isn’t a small audience.
+Adaptive clothing and shoes are designed to make everyday tasks like getting dressed and walking safer and easier for people with limited mobility, dexterity, balance, or strength.
+And this isn’t a niche need.
 According to the American Occupational Therapy Association, more than 18 million Americans live with limited hand mobility.
+That can show up as trouble with buttons, snaps, or pulling clothing into place.

-Falls are another major concern.
-The Centers for Disease Control and Prevention (CDC) reports that one in four adults over 65 experiences a fall each year, with more than half occurring at home.
+Falls are another common concern.
+The Centers for Disease Control and Prevention reports that one in four adults over 65 experiences a fall each year, with more than half happening at home.
+Often it’s not a dramatic slip.
+It’s catching a toe on a rug, losing balance while turning, or feeling unsteady in the wrong shoes.

-These challenges don’t just affect older adults.
-People recovering from surgery or injury, and those living with chronic conditions such as Parkinson’s disease, arthritis, multiple sclerosis, or stroke, often face the same daily obstacles.
+These challenges don’t only affect older adults.
+People recovering from surgery, managing chronic conditions like Parkinson’s disease, arthritis, multiple sclerosis, or stroke, or dealing with temporary injuries often face the same daily hurdles.

 Two brands leading this shift are Joe & Bella and Cadense.
-We sent their products to our ZestYears product testers and spoke directly with their CEOs to understand what sets them apart.
-The verdict was clear: these don’t feel like “assistive” products.
+We sent their products to our ZestYears product testers and spoke directly with their leadership teams.
+The takeaway was immediate.
+These do not feel like assistive products.
 They feel like everyday essentials that simply work better.

 Joe & Bella: Everyday Clothing with Hidden Strength